jvillalobos/Cooking/Recipes/sourdough-belgian-waffles.md

 6. Preheat and grease a waffle iron.
 7. Pour batter into the center of the iron.
 Close and bake until golden brown, about 5-7 minutes.

+## Variants
+* For a not-too-intense banana flavor, I substituted the maple syrup with 160 g of Pressure-Caramelized Banana Puree (from Modernist Cuisine at Home) and reduced the butter to 51 g.

 ## Notes
 * I'm still working out the kinks on this one, particularly the amount of sugar and syrup that will give the most authentic flavor and consistency.